gnosly/fluent-sequence/README.md

 open source project is the best way to meet all kind of people around the world.
 So if you like the project doesn't hesitate to get involved and contact me.

+### Project structure!
+The project is divided in three different layers
+- Core: It contains the domain model.
+Basically it has got a event store that persist the sequence interactions transformed into events
+- API: It contains the DSL used to declare the sequence diagram.
+It uses the domain model to transform each action into event.
+- View: It contains the logic to present the list of sequence events into view.

 ## Credits
 - [Francesco Pellegrini](https://github.com/francescopellegrini) Helping configuring sbt release plugin